todiane/sologamyp1/README.md

 ![Image of information on joining the club](assets/images/rm-jointribe.webp)

-Videos to watch: The last section of information provides external links to two videos with a brief explaination of the topic of each video.
-External links open in a new window.
+Videos to watch: The last section of information provides two videos on the topic.
+One taken from Vimeo and the other from YouTube.

 The footer section contains links to the Sologamy Club social media pages.